praekeltfoundation/vumi2/docs/applications/junebug_message_api.rst

    :<json dict event_details: Details specific to the event type.

 Events are posted to the message's ``event_url`` after the message is submitted to the provider, and when delivery reports are received.
-The default settings allow events to arrive for up to 2 days; any further events will not be forwarded.
+The default settings allow events to arrive for up to 24 hours; any further events will not be forwarded.

 **Request example**: